nlpsandbox/nlpsandbox.io/wiki/608037-PHIAnnotationDeidentification.md

 - Submission queue: `NLP sandbox - Physical Address Annotator`
 - Submission quota: 2 submissions / team / week

+## PHI De-identification

+The NLP Sandbox Team is working with the community to identify the specification of this task.

+If you would like to contribute to the development of the specification of this NLP Task (input and output schemas, datasets, baseline methods):

+1. Review the [draft specification of the NLP Sandbox PHI Deidentifier API].
+2. Open a ticket or a Pull Request in the GitHub repository [nlpsandbox/nlpsandbox-schemas].
+3. Join us on the [NLP Sandbox Discord server] and post your question or suggestion to the channel `#schemas`.

+Target Task opening date: Spring 2020

 ## Evaluation